The Madwoman of Central Park West: Critical reviews

-In his review for New York, John Simon whose fame derived largely from being the more-condemning-than-thou-critic described it as "above all else, embarrassing" and called the writing "uniformly feeble."
+In his review for New York, John Simon described it as "above all else, embarrassing" and called the writing "uniformly feeble."
 He thought the interpolated songs were "not great stuff" and added, "[T]hough Miss Newman is a talented musical comedienne, she cannot make them into more than they are."
 He did praise "a medley of old songs glorifying woman as sex object or domestic drudge - which she renders with delightful satiric brio."

 Richard Eder, reviewing for The New York Times wrote: "Miss Newman's performance is mostly good and sometimes quite winning, though it lacks any very specific flavor.
 The problem is with the personage she plays: a neurotic, well‐to‐do New Yorker torn between coping with her husband and two children, and resuming her show‐business career...
 The best part of the evening comes when Miss Newman cuts away from her tepid personage and goes into a marvelous medley of show songs, all of which portray women in various condescending fashions..."